 This doesn’t mean that we shouldn’t always work to lower our bounce rates.
 At the end of this post, you’ll find a list of ways to do just that.

-Here is a breakdown of the types of pages, sources of traffic and importance of bounce rate.
-We’ve added a benchmark to try to answer the biggest questions:
+Here is a breakdown of the types of sources of traffic and importance of bounce rate.
+From our recent research, we added a benchmark to try to answer the biggest questions:

 Note: For media companies with advertising models, your goal to reduce your bounce rate is in direct conflict with the goals of your advertisers.
 They want your visitors to bounce over to them.
 That’s why they pay you.
 Native advertisers are masters of increasing bounce rates.